Inductive Prop are so wrong!

 very-bad = no-bad bad

-Notice that the no-bad (b x)
+Notice that the no-bad (branch x)

 clause uses the recursion no-bad (x Bad bad)